dleeftink/QuickSet/readme.md

 Functions as minimum threshold for integers to be included in top-k window.

 ##### `slot: 0 ...
 16`
-Amount of top-k slots to keep track of most frequent integers in set.
+Amount of top-k slots to track most frequent integers in the set.

 #### `QuickSet class { ... }`